What Does Old Mean?

 The aim of this article is to shed some light on why it is absolutely critical that “older” golfers/adults should have strength and speed/power training as a primary focus in their exercise programs.
 I will try my best to provide a breakdown of the latest research in these areas of training in “older” populations, and share how I combine it with my practical experience to implement it into their training programs.

-Golf and Age:
+Golf and Age

-The vast majority of golfers experience a significant loss in club head speed and distance as they age.
+The vast majority of golfers experience a significant decrease in club head speed and distance as they age.
 It’s a complaint I have heard from pretty much every golfer I have trained who is into their 50’s, and certainly 60’s.
 Golf score, and either directly or indirectly, level of enjoyment from the game starts to decline as this speed reduction occurs.
 Let’s make one point very clear.
 It’s not your chronological age that is primarily responsible for the decline in distance, it is your drop in strength and speed/power.
 There is a huge difference, because chronological age cannot be changed, but strength, power and speed levels most certainly can….at any age.

 While the information above may make it seem all hope is lost, the great thing about muscle, and the CNS is that they’re very responsive to training, even in “old” people.
 The key word here is “training”.
 Recreational activity, or general exercise is not the same thing, and the training must meet some specific criteria for maximum benefit to be attained.